aditilham/project-javascript-todos-console/README.md

 ## STEP
 Choose the menu option
 <br>
-if you choose number 1, you will see all contact that already built-in in javascript and inputed by you
+if you choose number 1, you will see all todos that already inputed in javascript and inputed by you
 <br>
-if you choose number 2, you can search contact based by contact name
+if you choose number 2, you can search todo based by any name
 <br>
-if you choose number 3, you can input new contact
+if you choose number 3, you can input new todo
 <br>
 and then last option for exit